MARKETING TO DIFFERENT AGE DEMOGRAPHICS

 Gen Z wants to be entertained in whichever media they flow to at the time.
 They don’t want interruptions or barriers.
 This generation has never had to wait for content and has been slowed down by advert breaks and slow connections.
 They can happily flick around, keeping themselves amused for hours.

 The key to making the most of your advertising here is to take your Millennials marketing one step further.
-Keep ahead of the technology game, embrace new media and focus on the human aspect of your company.
+Keep ahead of the technology game, embrace new media, and focus on the human aspect of your company.

 So there you go, all the major demographic groups and how to market to them.
 We already said this, but remember that these terms are all fairly loose, and different statistical channels refer to them differently – so your mileage may vary.